mikhae1/k8s-tools/README.md

     pip3 install -r ./eks-top/requirements.txt

 AWS CLI configured with the necessary credentials and region.
-You can configure AWS CLI using aws configure.
+You can configure AWS CLI using `aws configure` command.

 ### Usage